pavelbrodskiy/intercellular_calcium_wave_toolkit/README.md

 # Overview
-This the code in this repository is meant to make spatial analysis of calcium wave dynamics in the developing wing disc easier.
-Users should always validate that the analysis is doing what they think it should be doing.
+This toolbox simplifies spatial analysis of calcium wave dynamics in the developing wing disc.
 I have uploaded a demo of the toolkit's functionality.
 I have also executed the demo and uploaded a pdf to serve as a test for much of the toolbox's functionality.
+Users should always validate that the analysis is doing what they think it should be doing.

 # Contact
 - Please cite our manuscript if you found the code useful.
 The most current public manuscript is a bioRxiv preprint located here: https://doi.org/10.1101/104745